alefragnani/vscode-project-manager/README.md

 The **Projects** are now presented id its own **Side Bar**, giving you more free space in your Explorer view.
 You will have a few extra commands available:

 * Open a project, simply clicking in the project item
-* Open a project in a New Window, right clicking in the project item
+* Open a project in a New Window, right clicking in the project item, or using the hover button
 * Add a project to the current Workspace

 ![Side Bar](images/vscode-project-manager-side-bar.gif)